WadDelz/Source-Engine-Keyvalue-System-Recreation/README.md

 # Source-Engine-Keyvalue-System-Recreation
-I Recreated The Source Engines Keyvalue System From Scratch In Cpp (PLEASE DONT JUDGE THE SOURCE CODE IM NOT THAT GOOD AT CODING :) ) also the lib was compiled in vscode 2013 so it might not work in newer versions. but the source code probably will (:
+I Recreated The Source Engines Keyvalue System From Scratch In Cpp (PLEASE DONT JUDGE THE SOURCE CODE IM NOT THAT GOOD AT CODING :) ) also the lib was compiled in vscode 2013 so it might not work in newer versions. but the source code probably will (: . edit: I will add another folder with the keyvalues inside. but instead of the string and value being a std::string.
+I will make it a const char*.